amirreza1374/bookinghotel-app/README.md

 all features that i used for this project:

-advanced state management with context and useReducer,
+1.advanced state management with context and useReducer

-locate position on map,working on map,
+2.locate position on map,working on map

-search and filter based on data base with searchParams
+3.search and filter based on data base with searchParams

-using context and async actions
+4.using context and async actions

-fake authProvider on app
+5.fake authProvider on app

-use protected routes
+6.use protected routes

+hope you enjoy❤️